phalcon/documentation/docs/db-models.md

 database will correspond to one model in your application.
 The bulk of your application's business logic will be concentrated in the models.

-The [Phalcon\Mvc\Model][mvc-model] is the first ORM written in Zephir/C languages for PHP, giving developers high performance when interacting with databases while is also easy to use.
+The [Phalcon\Mvc\Model][mvc-model] gives developers high performance when interacting with databases while also being easy to use.

 !!! warning "WARNING"